 A friend of mine introduced me to a dean for the University of Missouri.
-Long story short, God used that man to facilitate my entire college journey and I paid absolutely nothing for it.
-All I had to do was get amazing grades and I did that by God’s grace and ability.
+Long story short, God used that man to facilitate my college journey, and I paid nothing for it.
+All I had to do was get amazing grades, and I did that by God’s grace and ability.

 Being in my fifties now, I want to see just how far I can go.
-With that, I’m flirting with the idea of earning a Ph.D. too.
+With that, I’m also flirting with the idea of earning a Ph.D.

 A Christian in the workplace shouldn’t make assumptions about an atheist or anyone in power.
-All leadership is established by God.
-Whether they know it or not, they work for Him and He can use them to promote and help you.
+God establishes all leadership.
+Whether they know it or not, they work for Him, and He can use them to promote and help you.

-A good manager can make you feel invincible!
+A competent manager can make you feel invincible!

-Have you ever had a manager like Deborah?
-Maybe it was in the workplace or maybe it was in another setting?
+Have you ever had a manager like Deborah or as I am describing?
+Maybe it was in the workplace, or maybe it was in another setting?

 Leaders carry power far beyond a title or any other formality.
 A good leader can light a fire in you that will follow you for the rest of your life.